kyupad/kyupad-frontend/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it are governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to hi@duongnamtruong.com.
+Please report unacceptable behavior to noahduong@kyupad.xyz.

 ## How Can I Contribute?